s-nlp/multilingual-fake-news/README.md

 # multilingual-fake-news

-The code for the paper "Fake News Detection using Multilingual Evidence based".
+The code for the paper "Fake News Detection using Multilingual Evidence".

 The hypothesis described in the paper was tested with two experiments: